United States women's national soccer team pay discrimination claim: Reactions and popular media

 In 2019, Senator Joe Manchin of West Virginia introduced a bill that proposed to cut off all federal funding to the men's 2026 FIFA World Cup until the women received equal pay.
-In 2020, then US presidential candidate Joe Biden called on the team to not "give up this fight," and demand US Soccer "pay now," or "when I'm president, you can go elsewhere for World Cup funding."
+In 2020, then U.S. presidential candidate Joe Biden called on the team to not "give up this fight," and demand U.S. Soccer "pay now," or "when I'm president, you can go elsewhere for World Cup funding."
 The lawsuit from the USWNT members is similar to actions in other sports and employment fields where women are systematically paid less than their male counterparts.
 The attention reignited a conversation about the pay disparities of genders in the workplace.
 Following the 2019 World Cup victory of the U.S. women's team, Senator Kamala Harris said, "As we celebrate the @USWNT today, it's on us to take up their charge and fight for equal pay.
 Let's flip the script and hold corporations accountable by requiring them to prove they're not engaging in pay discrimination — and fine companies that fail to close their pay gaps."

+Documentary film

 The story of the U.S. women's national soccer team and their fight for equal pay was the subject of the 2021 documentary film LFG directed and produced by Andrea Nix Fine and Sean Fine.

+The documentary is available to stream on MAX.
+The website, lfgthemovie.com, details the topic of the documentary, including the participants (Megan Rapinoe, Jessica McDonald, Becky Sauerbrunn, Kelley O’Hara, Sam Mewis, Christen Press), filmmakers (Change, Everywoman Studios, Propagate), and partners (P&G’s Secret and Always brands, Women’s Sports Foundation, Step Up).
+It also provides information on how to join the movement.